-SAMPLE SIZE IS IN THE TABLE CAPTION (N=28) Figures: I like the figures.
+AUTHORS’ RESPONSE: THE SAMPLE SIZE IS IN THE TABLE CAPTION (N=28) Figures: I like the figures.
 They are very clear.
 Only thing I would change is when you describe the percentage of fish caught.
 In the figures they are shown as, for example, CPH 12-15%.
 This is unclear to me.
 I’d prefer % CPH 12-15.
 Also, as stated before, I would add a map to orientate readers.

-CHANGED AS SUGGESTED – NO MAP AS PER EARLIER COMMENT Reviewer: 2 Comments to the Author: I have only a few minor comments and suggestions and am happy to see a well done case study making its way into NAJFM as that was the intent of this journal.
+AUTHORS’ RESPSONSE: THE CHANGE WAS MADE AS SUGGESTED.
+SEE RESPONSE ABOVE REGARDING INCLUDINGE A MAP.
+Reviewer: 2 Comments to the Author: I have only a few minor comments and suggestions and am happy to see a well done case study making its way into NAJFM as that was the intent of this journal.
 Page 4 - line 66: Decreases AND increases in overall effort could both limit responses.

-REWORDED AS SUGGESTED Page 4 - line 72: because of differences in attitudes towards harvest and/or changes in angling pressure.
+AUTHORS’ RESPSONSE: THE PASSAGE HAS BEEN REWORDED AS SUGGESTED Page 4 - line 72: because of differences in attitudes towards harvest and/or changes in angling pressure.

-THIS SENTENCE WAS REMOVED IN RESPONSE TO REVIEWER 1 COMMENT In general, low angling effort or pressure would have the same impacts as the adoption of catch and release mentality by anglers.
+AUTHORS’ RESPSONSE: THIS SENTENCE WAS REMOVED IN RESPONSE TO REVIEWER 1 COMMENT ABOVE.
+In general, low angling effort or pressure would have the same impacts as the adoption of catch and release mentality by anglers.
 Is there sufficient angling effort on this large of a reservoir to create changes in the population with changes in restrictions?
 I would guess that could be the case...but in my region it would likely not be the case.
 Given the extensive creel data available in this study, I think some discussion and demonstration of levels of angling pressure (i.e. hours per acre) is appropriate to fully support the authors conclusions about catch and release practices.

-ESTIMATES OF ANGLING EFFORT WERE MADE WITH A ROVING CREEL IN 1986-1996 AND ADDED INTO THE STUDY SITE SECTION.
+AUTHORS’ RESPSONSE: ESTIMATES OF ANGLING EFFORT WERE MADE WITH A ROVING CREEL IN 1986-1996 AND ADDED INTO THE STUDY SITE SECTION.
 MORE RECENT ANGLER SURVEYS DID NOT ESTIMATE TOTAL EFFORT.
 Given the authors own admission (Line 75) that population metrics changes have a lag period beyond regulation implementation, I questions whether inclusion of years 1-3 post-regulation change is appropriate in the analysis.
 Examination of the trend charts doesn't appear to provide a answer to that question.
 I understand that the perManova analysis is not affected by temporal correlation, but that's a different issue than a lag effort on the measureable variables.
 As I'm not a statistician, I'll leave it to the other reviewers and editors to recommend any course of action to this point.